The Stranger Within Her

 She’s wiser, smarter and less naive

-Her faith is strong as she moves on.
+She is stronger as she moves on.

 Beverley Joy © 2014 of Simply Story Poetry.
 All Rights Reserved.

-You can listen to all my poems on several podcast platforms here
+You can listen to all my poems on several podcast platforms HERE

 Image by Gerd Altmann from Pixabay